Mohamedaashik3003/fake-job-posting-detector/README.md

 ## Day 4 – Model Training
 Trained machine learning models such as Logistic Regression and Naive Bayes to classify fake and real job postings.

+## Day 5 – Explainability & Risk Scoring
+Implemented explanation logic to identify influential keywords and compute a risk score for fake job postings.